 OUR ENVIRONMENTAL COMMITMENT

 All our Christmas Trees are especially grown for purpose.
-For each tree we cut at Christmas Tree Place, Berkhamsted, we plant at least one new tree in its place - ensuring that all our production is sustainable.
+For each tree we cut at Christmas Tree Place, Berkhamsted, we plant at least one new Christmas Tree in its place - ensuring that all our production is sustainable.
 We currently have over 200,000 Christmas Trees growing here in the Chilterns.
+Our family have kept bees for four generations and the trees provide an ideal location for the apiary

 Real Christmas Trees are the environmentally friendly option.
 Like all trees, Christmas tree plantations act as a Carbon Dioxide store, the difference is we plant more trees each year whilst the number of trees elsewhere (especially in rainforests) sadly dwindle.
 One acre of Christmas Trees produces the daily requirement of oxygen for 18 people, and whilst growing, each tree fixes carbon dioxide given off by cars and aeroplanes.
 All trees also split water vapour into hydrogen and oxygen, reducing the humidity of the air surrounding the tree, wood or plantation - this improves air quality during our increasingly hot, humid summers, without the need for power hungry air conditioning units.